byn3/holberton-system_engineering-devops/README.md

-# Projects, files, and scripts are contained within the directories

-More specific READMEs and concept coverage are located within the directories.
+# More specific READMEs and concept coverage are located within the directories.

 ## Description of Each Directory
 ___